-If line 4 expenses are the only ones you are claiming, you received no reimbursements (or the reimbursements were all included in box 1 of your Form W-2), and the special rules discussed later don't apply to you, don't complete Form 2106.
+If line 4 expenses are the only ones you are claim-TIP ing. you received no reimbursements (or the reimbursements were all included in box 1 of your Form W-2), and the special rules discussed later don't apply to you, don't complete Form 2106.

 Non-entertainment-related meal expenses.
 Show the full amount of your expenses for nonentertainment business-related meals on Form 2106, line 5, column B. Include meals while away from your tax home overnight and other business meals.
-See the Meals Deduction From Restaurants Worksheet in the 2022 Instructions for Form 2106 for reporting information.
+Enter 50% of the line 8, column B, meal expenses on line 9, column B.